Main Content

 Method

-The presented material can be considered as vouched for the period of the first third of the 20th century from about the turn of the century.
-Documentary and older material is used only if it can contribute to the elucidation of factual or grammatical issues; evidence obtained later is taken into account only if it can also be proved for the period of validity.
+The presented material can be considered vouched for the first third of the 20th century, starting around the turn of the century.
+Documentary and older material is used only if it can help clarify factual or grammatical issues; evidence obtained later is only considered if it can also be proven for the period of validity.

-The publication is based on the handwritten collections in alphabetically arranged card indexes (around 350 000 paper slips).
-They originate from free surveys of recruited employees (mainly teachers), from a total of 69 questionnaire surveys (some of which related only to subareas) and from written (printed and unprinted) sources such as dialect literature and scientific papers.
-A considerable and methodologically especially valuable part comes from direct surveys.
+The publication is derived from handwritten collections organised in alphabetically arranged card indexes (approximately 350,000 slips).
+These originate from voluntary surveys of recruited employees (mainly teachers), covering a total of 69 questionnaire surveys (some connected only to subareas) and from written (both printed and unprinted) sources, including dialect literature and scholarly articles.
+A significant and methodologically important portion is sourced from direct surveys.